Daniel-Aguirre-L/BookingPlace/README.md

      cd BookingPlace/backend/rustik
      cp .envTemplate .env
      ```
-   - Edit the `.env` file to configure your database and other settings.
+   - Edit the `.env` file to configure your database, Cloudinary, and gmail API credentials.

 3. **Create the MySQL database**:
    - Open your MySQL client and run the following command: